Several changes to superannuation were announced in the October 2020 Federal Budget, when the government unveiled its Your Future, Your Super package.

 - Alternatively, a new employee can notify their employer of their preferred fund (using the Standard Choice Form).

-- If the new employee doesn’t have an account, and does not let their new employer know which fund they have chosen, only then will the employer be allowed to create, on the new employee’s behalf, an account with its nominated default superannuation fund.
+- If the new employee doesn’t have an account, and does not let their new employer know which fund they have chosen, only then would the employer be allowed to create, on the new employee’s behalf, an account with its nominated default superannuation fund.

 3. Greater transparency about how your retirement savings are invested